delta-exchange/just-the-docs/docs/trading-guide/OrderTypes.md

 	Trail Amount = 40 (Trail Amount would be negative for Sell orders) Direction = Buy
 	```
 	_For this order, the Trigger Price will follow the Mark Price at a distance of 40 when the Mark Price is going down.
-And, a Buy market order of 50 contracts will be sent to the order book when Mark Price rises by 40.
+And, a Buy market order of 50 contracts will be sent to the order book when Mark Price rises by 40._

-# Advanced Qualified for Orders
+# Advanced Attributes for Orders

+## Order Validity Attributes

+- **Immediate or cancel (IOC)**
+	An order which is marked as IOC is executed immediately and any unfilled portion of the order is cancelled.
+All market orders are by default marked as IOC.
+Limit orders can be marked as IOC to guarantee immediate execution at the specified price or better.
+However, if the order cannot be filled completely, the unfilled portion will be cancelled.

+- **Fill or Kill (FOK)**
+	An order which is markeed as FOK is excuted immediately and completely or not all at.
+This implies that the order must be filled in its entirety or cancelled.

+- **Good till cancelled (GTC)**
+	An order which is marked as GTC remains in effect until it is executed or cancelled by the trader.
+All limit orders are by default marked as GTC.

+## Order Execution Attributes

+- **Post-only**
+	A limit order that is marked as post-only is accepted into the order book only it would not be immediately match with an existing order in the order book.
+Marking a limit order post-only ensures that: (a) the order adds to the liquidity rather than takes liquidity from the order book, and (b) the traders will earn a marker rebate when the order is executed.